Ckhanoyan/deep-learning-from-scratch/basics/basic_sigmoid.md

 An output of 3.0 means a 30% probability of approving it.

 The decision threshold, e.g., 0.5, is set. so if probability > 0.5, approve the application.
 If probability < .5, reject the application.

+### Simple Example in Python for Health Insurance Approval Prediction

+This code includes some synthetic data using NumPy as a basic example (based on my learning...)

+    import numpy as np
+    import matplotlib.pyplot as plt

+    # Define the sigmoid function
+    def sigmoid(x):
+    return 1 / (1 + np.exp(-x))

+    # Sample input data representing applicant features
+    # Let's assume:
+    # - Age
+    # - BMI (Body Mass Index)
+    # - Smoking status (0 = non-smoker, 1 = smoker)

+    # Let's create some sample applicants
+    # [Age, BMI, Smoking Status]
+    applicants = np.array([
+        [25, 22, 0],  # Young, healthy, non-smoker
+        [40, 28, 0],  # Middle-aged, average BMI, non-smoker
+        [30, 30, 1],  # Young, overweight, smoker
+        [55, 32, 1],  # Older, high BMI, smoker
+        [22, 20, 0],  # Very young, low BMI, non-smoker
+    ])

+    # Define weights for the model (simplified)
+    # These would usually be determined during training in a real-world model
+    weights = np.array([0.05, 0.03, -0.5])  # Small positive weights

+    # Calculate a simple dot product (linear combination of features and weights)
+    logits = np.dot(applicants, weights)

+    # Apply the sigmoid function to get approval probabilities
+    approval_prob = sigmoid(logits)

+    # Print the approval probabilities
+    print("Approval probabilities:", approval_prob)

+    # Plot probabilities
+    plt.bar(range(len(approval_prob)), approval_prob, color="skyblue")
+    plt.title("Health Insurance Approval Probabilities")
+    plt.xlabel("Applicant")
+    plt.ylabel("Probability of Approval")
+    plt.show()

+How did we determine these weights?
+In this demonstration, arbitrary weights were selected to simulate a simple relationship:
+* These weights represent the influence of each feature on approval decisions.
+* Small positive weights (0.05 and 0.03) simulate positive influences on approval.
+* The negative weight (-0.5) for smoking suggests that smoking negatively impacts insurance approval, as smokers are often considered higher-risk applicants.

+What is the purpose of logits = np.dot(applicants, weights)?
+* This line is calcualating the weighted sum of input features.
+* Each row of an applicant has 3 values (age, BMI, smoking status) like Column 0, Column 1, Column 2
+* Weights is a 1-dimensional array representing the importance of each input feature
+* What does np.dot do???
+The dot product of two matrices multiplies each row in applicants with the weights array element-wise and sums up the results of each applicant